Subliminal Probing for Private Information via EEG-Based BCI Devices: Introduction

 \section{Introduction}

-Brain-Computer Interfaces (BCIs) are becoming increasingly popular devices for use in networked applications such as entertainment and gaming, or in learning and cognitive enhancement, such as attention and relaxation training applications, as well as a medium for hands-free writing \cite{brainmaster,neuroptimal,smartbrain}.
-The Emotiv device \cite{emotiv} and the Neurosky device \cite{neurosky} are examples of low-cost commodity BCIs, and are intended for home usage with applications written by third-party developers and available for download from application markets (see, e.g., \cite{store-emotiv, store-neurosky}).
-A popular technology used in BCI for recording brain activities is Electroencephalography (EEG), which uses external scalp electrodes to capture fluctuations of the electrical potentials in the brain.
-The EEG signal is then processed by the application which extracts salient brainwave features and translates them into certain computer instructions or generates a feedback.
+Brain-Computer Interface (BCI) devices are becoming increasingly popular for use in applications such as entertainment, accessibility, and cognitive enhancement~\cite{neuroptimal,smartbrain}.
+A popular technology used in BCI for recording brain activity is Electroencephalography (EEG), which uses external scalp electrodes to capture fluctuations of the electrical potentials in the brain.
+The recorded EEG signal is processed by the supporting software, which extracts salient brainwave features, translates them into specific computer instructions, and feeds them back to the invoking application.
+The Emotiv device~\cite{emotiv} and the Neurosky device~\cite{neurosky} are examples of low-cost commodity BCIs, intended for home usage with applications written by third-party developers and are available for download from application markets (see, e.g.,~\cite{store-emotiv, store-neurosky}).

-Martinovic et al.~\cite{Usenix12_EEGattacks} recently noted that BCI devices may offer the raw EEG signal to the said potentially untrusted third-party applications.
-If such an application is malicious, it could abuse the BCI device to infer private information about a user, such as her/his preferred bank or area-of-living.
-The general idea of this attack is similar to a polygraph where physiological reactions of an interrogated person are used to reason about his/her knowledge.
-However, a fundamental limitation of the attacks proposed by Martinovic et al. is that they are very intrusive, requiring a cooperative user, and are thus easily detected.
-Even more problematic for a wide deployment of this attack, after a few users realize such an abnormal behavior of their new downloaded application, they would report it and flag it as not functional or even malicious.
-It is a fair assumption that all users of the application are well connected via the application market and the market enables sharing such warnings or flags.
-This would prevent the attacker from carrying out a large scale attack.
+\myparagraph{Privacy leaks via BCI} Martinovic et al.~\cite{Usenix12_EEGattacks} recently emphasized that BCI devices may make the raw EEG signal available to potentially untrusted third-party applications.
+If such an application is malicious, it can in turn abuse the BCI device to infer private information about a victim, such as her/his preferred bank or area-of-living.
+The general idea of this attack is similar to a polygraph, where the interrogated person's physiological reactions are used to reason about his/her knowledge.